-Measurements over several years of the pulse profiles of various pulsars have detected secular changes compatible with the prediction [141] that the general relativistic spin-orbit coupling should cause a secular change in the orientation of the pulsar beam with respect to the line of sight ("geodetic precession").
-Such confirmations of general-relativistic spin-orbit effects were obtained in PSR 1913+16 [142], PSR B1534+12 [123], PSR J1141-6545 [143], PSR J0737-3039 [131,132], and PSR J1906+0746 [144,145].
-In some cases (notably PSR 1913+16 and PSR J1906+0746) the secular change in the orientation of the pulsar beam is expected to lead to the disappearance of the beam (as seen on the Earth) on a human time scale (the second pulsar in the double system PSR J0737-3039 already disappeared in March 2008 and is expected to reappear around 2035 [132]).
+Measurements over several years of the pulse profiles of various pulsars have detected secular changes compatible with the prediction [151] that the general relativistic spin-orbit coupling should cause a secular change in the orientation of the pulsar beam with respect to the line of sight ("geodetic precession").
+Such confirmations of general-relativistic spin-orbit effects were obtained in PSR 1913+16 [152], PSR B1534+12 [131], PSR J1141-6545 [153], PSR J0737-3039 [139,140], and PSR J1906+0746 [154,155].
+In some cases (notably PSR 1913+16 and PSR J1906+0746) the secular change in the orientation of the pulsar beam is expected to lead to the disappearance of the beam (as seen on the Earth) on a human time scale (the second pulsar in the double system PSR J0737-3039 already disappeared in March 2008 and is expected to reappear around 2035 [140]).

 Recently, the ultimate strong-field regime of black holes has started to be quantitatively probed via GW observations.
-The LIGO-Virgo collaboration has detected (starting in September 2015) GW signals [146], which, besides testing the radiative structure of gravity (see next section), are in excellent qualitative and quantitative agreement with the structure and dynamics of black-hole horizons in GR.
+The LIGO-Virgo(-Kagra) collaboration has detected (starting in September 2015) GW signals [35], which, besides testing the radiative structure of gravity (see next section), are in excellent qualitative and quantitative agreement with the structure and dynamics of black-hole horizons in GR.
 Because of the mixing of strong-field effects with radiative effects during the coalescence of two black holes, and because of the lack of detailed alternative-theory predictions for this process (see, however, Refs.
-[44-46]), it is not easy to set quantitative limits on possible strong-field deviations from GR, independently of radiative effects.
-Direct tests of the existence of black-hole horizons are scarce (see, however, the suggestion to look for GW echoes as a negative test [147]).
-The only sharp quantitative assessment on possible deviations from GR concerns the global agreement between the full observed GW signal of coalescing binary black holes, and the GR-predicted one.
-In particular, the noise-weighted correlation between the first observed strain signal GW150914 and the best-fit GR-predicted waveform was found to be $\geq 96\%$ [49].
-In other words, GR-violation effects that cannot be reabsorbed in a redefinition of physical parameters are limited (in a noise-weighted sense) to less than 4%.
+[46-48]), it is not easy to set quantitative limits on possible strong-field deviations from GR, independently of radiative effects.
+Direct tests of the existence of black-hole horizons are scarce (see, however, Sec.
+VIIIB of [156] which reports the lack of any statistical evidence for GW echoes).